isomerpages/moe-westwoodsec/_learn/Departments/Technology & Design.md

   <tr>
     <td class="tg-mwz3"><span style="color:#565656">D&amp;T Design Awards  - Upper Secondary</span><br></td>
     <td class="tg-mwz3"><span style="color:#565656">January to October</span><br></td>
     <td class="tg-njgx"><span style="background-color:initial">The D&amp;T Design Awards is organized by MOE in conjunction with NIE, DTES and supported by Science Centre Singapore.
-The Annual Design Awards aims to encourage D&amp;T pupils to engage in thoughtful design thinking process so as to derive meaningful design solutions.</span><br><br><span style="background-color:initial">The upper secondary students will have a chance to participate in this competition by submitting their design derived from the design coursework facilitated by their teachers.</span></td>
+The Annual Design Awards aims to encourage D&amp;T pupils to engage in thoughtful design thinking process so as to derive at meaningful design solutions.</span><br><br><span style="background-color:initial">The upper secondary students will have a chance to participate in this competition by submitting their design derived from the design coursework facilitated by their teachers.</span></td>
   </tr>
 </tbody>
 </table>